lenoox/classified-ads-backend/README.md

 ```
  DOCKER_BUILDKIT=1 COMPOSE_DOCKER_CLI_BUILD=1 docker-compose -f docker-compose.dev.yml up --build
 ```
+ - Run in browser
+    - with swagger:
+        - Start http://localhost:8081/swagger-ui.html to test all endpoints
+    - without swagger:
- - Start http://localhost:8081 in your browser.
+        - Start http://localhost:8081/api/v1/items in your browser/postman.

 *OpenJDK can be used only for non-commercial purposes!